• Skip to primary navigation

 *Leftovers will keep in the refrigerator in an airtight container for up to 3 days.
 Reheat in a skillet until hot.

 *To freeze fried turnips, place cooled turnips on cookie sheet.
 Put in freezer and freeze for 2-3 hours.
 Remove to a freezer storage bag or other airtight container.
 Store in freezer for 3-6 months.
 Defrost overnight in refrigerator and reheat in skillet or oven until hot.
+The turnips will be softer after defrosting.
+They may not get as crispy as before freezing.

 Did you make this recipe?